hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step4-run.md

-Run the plungin as an application.
+Run the plugin as an application.

 `go run cmd/kubectl-example/main.go`{{execute}}